Omar7001-B/TodoAPI/README.md

 # Todo API

 A simple Todo API built with Express.js that allows you to create, read, update, and delete (CRUD) todos stored in a JSON file.
+This project also includes a frontend interface to interact with the API.

 ## Prerequisites